MC6052 - Creative Advertising and Copywriting (2018/19)

 4. How to critique and evaluate a range of creative advertising stimuli, both online and offline

-• The role the creative team within the process of developing creative advertising
+• The role of the creative team within the process of developing creative advertising LO1

-• How is creative advertising presented and approved by clients
+• How creative advertising is presented and approved by clients LO1

-• Developing the skills of creative thinking and problem solving (STPS) skills and learning to ‘think outside of the box’ by engaging in lateral thinking
+• Developing the skills of creative thinking and problem solving skills and learning to ‘think outside of the box’ by engaging in lateral thinking LO2

 • Examining the range and context of how advertising is assessed and evaluated in the business world

-This module will be delivered through weekly workshops, which will be enhanced with a daylong activity once during the designated Activity Week in the course of the Semester.
-The daylong event provide the opportunity for students to engage in complex and varied tasks and activities unconstrained by normal curriculum timetabling, so facilitating access to external events, people and locations.
-This daylong event will focus particularly on visiting speakers from the world of advertising to ensure that the theoretical concepts introduced on the module are ‘brought to life’.
-In addition to this event, workshops will be offered to enable individual students to focus on an aspect of their personal creative development that they have identified in the gathering of the various elements of their portfolios.
+This module will be delivered through weekly workshops, which will be enhanced with activities offered by the module and employability team.
+These events provide the opportunity for students to engage in complex and varied tasks and activities unconstrained by normal curriculum timetabling, so facilitating access to external events, people and locations.
+In addition to this event, workshops will be offered to enable individual students to focus on an aspect of their personal creative development.

 A key starting point for the workshops will be an explanation to the students for the choice of this method of delivery and exploration and advice as to how individuals can maximise their own learning.
-Concepts of action and experiential learning will be revisited and students encouraged to focus particularly on their own experience certainly as viewers and consumers of advertising.
-The diversity of the London Met student population immediately enables students to gain rich insights into customers’ tastes and preferences by participation in structured class discussions designed for this very purpose.
 The weekly workshops will consist of a combination of theoretical input and problem-based tasks, supported by multimedia, including videos and student centred discussions, peer evaluation of set tasks and problem based group work.
 Theoretical input will focus on defining and clarifying the topic content to the appropriate depth and breadth.
-Classroom sessions will be supported with timetabled weekly on line discussions, which will be facilitated by tutorial staff and enable students from the different groups to interact.

-Weblearn: will be used for the distribution of the Module booklet.
+Weblearn will be used for the distribution of the Module booklet.
 It will also be used as an interactive mechanism between students and tutors, for example, to direct students to particular readings or to provide news about the module or the module content.
-It will also be used for the timely provision of generic feedback following formative assessment.

 On completing the module students will be able to: